FlippED is an ED Original style wherein two bloggers come together to share their opposing or orthogonal perspectives on an interesting subject.

 Dates Are Better With Movies

-Would you ever take your crush on a date to a library where you both sit and read the same novel, both of you holding either sides of the book?
+Would you ever take your crush on a date to a library where you both sit and read the same novel, both of you holding either side of the book?
 Super romantic, eh?

 Girls don’t need to think of big things to do on a date.
 Get a guy to watch a movie taken from a book you love, and then see the excitement on his face about watching some crime drama.
 Bear through it, because you would not want to read a 500-page novel silently with him.